yuekaizhang/dynamo/docs/guides/dynamo_deploy/operator_deployment.md

 > [!NOTE]
 > For instructions on building and pushing the Dynamo base image, see the [Building the Dynamo Base Image](../../README.md#building-the-dynamo-base-image) section in the main README.
+> The Dynamo base image must be pushed to the same registry as the pipelines images configured in the [Dynamo Cloud](dynamo_cloud.md) deployment.

 ```bash
 # Set your runtime image name